acutedeveloper/udacity-frogger-game/README.md

 Image Height: 171

 ## 21/10/18
-Need to refactor code from ES5 to ES6 Classes [ ]
+Need to refactor code from ES5 to ES6 Classes [x]
 Need to add a interface class to handle:
 - Selecting players [ ]
 - Logging wins / losses [ ]
-- Tweak the collision detection paramenters [ ]
+- Tweak the collision detection paramenters [x]

+## 23/10/18
+Used the HTML canvas to create a new rect() element that aided setting up a more precise collision detection zone.